 3. Quantitative analyses for lead, arsenic, and cadmium performed using Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-4. Disintegration of tablets (excluding chewable, sublingual and time-release formulations) using United States Pharmacopeia (USP) <2040> methodology.
+4. Disintegration time of tablets (excluding chewable, sublingual and time-release formulations) using United States Pharmacopeia (USP) <2040> methodology for the disintegration of Dietary Supplements.

-Any product that did not initially pass (below) a test was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.
+Testing was performed by one or more independent laboratories.
+Any product that did not initially pass testing (as defined below) was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.